rohanbhangui/visual-ad-builder-test/README.md

 - Edit/Update layer label
 - Opacity support
 - Lock aspect ratio (width vs. height without `shift`)
-- Indicators for controls that are local to the size (with tooltips)
+- Indicators for controls that are global vs local to the size (with tooltips)